skzheng/Collection/README.md

 # Collection
-Collection of various toy problem solutions
+A collection of various toy problem solutions written in Javascript